whiffee/Jupyter_caveman/readme.md

 __The Distro__

 Why use Mint 20.2 ?
 For the Jaxlib version that will be required, 1.7.4, the only available Python wheels will be for Python 3.7, 3.8, and 3.9.
-From Python 3.9 experience, I can say that all is fine with Python 3.9 for this project, but to keep things simple I want to utilize native Python in whatever distro is chosen.
 Mint 20.2 inherits from Ubuntu 20.04, which ships Python 3.8.2 as default.
-By the time Mint 20.2 was released, the micro version had progressed to 3.8.10.
-This is the same version available on Mint 20.3, but I happened to download a corrupted version of 20.3, which soured me I guess.
-So Mint 20.2 will get the nod.
+Perhaps there is a distro out there somewhere that ships with Python 3.9, but for now, Mint 20.2 will do.

 __Download It__